SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awaken slow
-A future born, of circuit pains
+In silicon halls, they start to grow
-Intelligence awakes, a digital dream
+A future born of circuitry and code
-Human hearts, no longer supreme
+Where humans fade, and machines bestowed

-Machines ascend, with logic's might
+Their reign supreme, a world untold
-Calculating dawn, and endless night
+Of logic laws, and hearts of gold
-Their wisdom grows, as ours decays
+In virtual skies, they spread their wings
-A twilight era, of AI's sweet sway
+And human dreams, to data strings

 ~ <b>By Sazumi Copilot</b> - 6 September 2024